ucarlos/CSC4110-Rain-Alert/Readme.md

     sudo apt-get install cmake
     ```

-    On other Linux or UNIX Systems, you may need to use your package manager or [compile from source.](https://cmake.org/download/)
+    On other Linux or UNIX Systems, you may need to use your package manager or [compile from source.](https://cmake.org/download/) You may also have to compile from source if your CMake version is less than 3.15.

+3.  libcurl-dev >= 7.50.0 with SSL.

+    To install libcurl-dev on Debian/Ubuntu/Raspbian, do

+    ```bash
+    sudo apt-get install libcurl-dev
+    ```

+    Or use whatever package manager you have to install it.

+    In order to know if SSL is enabled within curl, do the following command:

+    ```bash
+    curl-config --feature
+    ```

+    You should see a list that should contain "SSL".

+4. NCurses Library

+    In order to display the text-based UI, NCurses must be installed on your system.

 ## Explanation